This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Analysis

-In this part of the lifecycle, it’s time to take a closer look at the cloud cost anomaly.
+In this part of the life cycle, it’s time to take a closer look at the cloud cost anomaly.
 Learn more about what goes on during this phase, which personas are involved, and challenges to look out for.

 Investigation